shamss17/Google-Calendar-Events/README.md

 3. Make sure to change the ApplicationName in the eventsController.cs and the GoogleCalendarHelper.cs to your Application Name of the project you created the Google Developer Console.

 # STEP 4: Run the application
+1.Open Google Calendar Task solution
-1. Make sure to choose IIS to run the project.
+2. Make sure to choose IIS to run the project.
-2. Run the project
+3. Run the project
-3. A web app will open in browser with Swagger UI
+4. A web app will open in browser with Swagger UI

 # STEP 5: Redirected to Authorize
 1. Press on the create method and click Try Out